Constructing buildings, partnerships and relationships with integrity since 1879

 Our History

-The company operated as a General Contractor, self-performing concrete and masonry work in addition to general carpentry, through the 1970’s.
-During the 70’s we began to take on work as a Construction Manager/Constructor.
-By the mid 1980’s approximately 50% of our workload was performed as a Construction Manager.
-The percentage of our construction management work increased steadily.
-Although we remain active in the bidding market, recently over 99% of our work follows a construction management form of delivery.
+The company operated as a General Contractor, self-performing concrete and masonry work in addition to general carpentry, through the 1970s.
+During the ’70s, we began working as a Construction Manager/Contractor.
+By the mid-1980s, approximately 50% of our workload was performed as a Construction Manager, and the percentage of our construction management work increased steadily.
+Although we remain active in the bidding market, over 99% of our work has recently followed a construction management form of delivery.

 HP Cummings original desk

 This map can be found in our Woodsville Office.
-The colored coded pins depict all of the various types of jobs and locations that HP Cummings Construction Company has completed since our establishment in 1879.
+The colored coded pins depict the various jobs and locations that HP Cummings Construction Company has completed since our establishment in 1879.

 Past Milestones